 by Sandy Swegel

-As Fall proceeds at full speed, our tasks in the garden take a new direction.
+As Fall proceeds at full speed, our tasks in the garden take a new direction as we start primping for winter interest.
 There’s no longer time for flowers to set new buds to bloom before frost.
 There won’t be any tomatoes that aren’t already on the vine.
 A killing frost will come soon and kill off many of the annual flowers.
 So it’s time to start getting the garden ready to look good this winter.
 Now instead of thinking about colorful flower displays, we turn our thoughts to structure and texture in the garden.
 We want to leave tall flower seedheads to dramatically collect snow in winter as well as feed the birds.
 There’s no more deadheading roses – now you want to see the rose hips mature and redden as the air gets cooler.
 Tall ornamental grasses will sway dramatically in winter winds.

 In short, here are the things you don’t need to do anymore this year.